-Grand Superintendent’s Address- 7th September 2017
+Grand Superintendent’s Address- 20th September 2018

-May I thank most sincerely E. Comp Cliff Thoms for continuing his excellent work for the Royal Arch as Deputy Grand Superintendent.
-His experience and wise counsel both in the Royal Arch and in Craft masonry has been invaluable both to me personally and to the Province as a whole.
-I also pay a warm tribute to E.Comps Clive Rees and Phil Campbell for their conscientious and diligent work as Second and Third Provincial Grand Principal respectively (the latter taking over from Nick Franklin at Essex First Principals Chapter last April) and, indeed to the four Assistants to the PGPs in the persons of E.Comps Eric Broadbent, David Branch, Ian Simpson and Chas Ager.
-Eric and David are by rotation stepping down and I have appointed E.Comps Elliott Chevin and Arthur Lucas to succeed them.
+Warmest congratulations to those Companions whom I have had the privilege of investing today.
+This is your day and I hope it will be a happy and memorable one for you.
+Provincial honours are, of course, in part a reward for past efforts but they also reflect an expectation of future service for your Chapter, your Masonic Centre or the Province itself.
+May I thank most sincerely Cliff Thoms for continuing his excellent work for the Royal Arch as Deputy Grand Superintendent.
+His experience and wise counsel both in the Royal Arch and in Craft masonry continues to be invaluable both to me personally and to the Province as a whole.
+I also pay a warm tribute to Clive Rees and Phil Campbell for their continuing conscientious and diligent work as Second and Third Provincial Grand Principals respectively.

 Thank you once again for listening to me and may God Bless you all and indeed this Royal Arch Province of Essex.
 As I say at the conclusion of each of these addresses, let us go forward together and walk worthily in the light which shines around.
 Rodney Lister Bass, OBE